Colin Archer: Legacy

 In 1924 William Atkin was contacted by W.W.
 Nutting, editor of the American magazine MotorBoat and earlier Atkin customer.
-He wanted a yacht based on Colin Archer’s rescue boats.
-Atkin designed a 32 feet yacht with lines basically a scaled-down version of Colin Archer’s Mk.
+He wanted a yacht based on Colin Archer's rescue boats.
+Atkin designed a 32 feet yacht with lines basically a scaled-down version of Colin Archer's Mk.
 III rescue boat, slightly sharper bow lines and with a cutter rig.
-The design was called ERIC and was published in the Motorboat.
+The design was called Eric and was published in the Motorboat.
 Nutting, however, heard that boats were cheaper in Norway and cancelled the order.
 In Norway he bought a 40 feet second-hand double ender.
 Although built as yacht, the lines were basically of a fishing boat design with a great beam (by 14,5 feet – 36%) and without a ballast keel.
 It had high bulwarks and the large cockpit that was not self-draining to give access to the engine beneath.
-Nutting wanted to sail the northerly route to America, and in the boat LEIV ERIKSSON, left Norway at same time as SHANGHAI.
-Unfortunately, Nutting and his crew were lost without a trace off Greenland in September.
-SHANGHAI also had problems as their sails parted, they blew ashore on an island on Nova Scotia, but one crew managed to swim ashore in the breakers and pull the others ashore with lines.
+Nutting wanted to sail the northerly route to America, and in the boat Liev Eriksson, left Norway at same time as Shanghai.
+Nutting and his crew were lost without trace off Greenland in September.
+Shanghai also had problems: as her sails parted, they blew ashore on an island on Nova Scotia, but one crew managed to swim ashore in the breakers and pull the others ashore with lines.
 He thereafter managed to swim to the mainland so a boat could rescue the others.

-William Atkins plans for ERIC, published in MotorBoat arose immediate interest.
+William Atkin's plans for Eric, published in MotorBoat arose immediate interest.
 Plans were modified with a new interior, ketch rig and three boats were built and launched in 1925.
 Atkin received more orders and more Archer-type yachts were designed.
-The INGRID in 1934 is 37.5 feet and a stretched version (beam 30%) with well-undercut forefoot and hollow waterlines.
-The lines resemble Archer’s yachts except Archer had greatest beam further aft.
+The Ingrid in 1934 is 37.5 feet and a stretched version (beam 30%) with well-undercut forefoot and hollow waterlines.
+The lines resemble Archer's yachts except Archer had greatest beam further aft.
 Archer, on his later yachts, used fuller lines, especially aft.

 The Eric went on to become very influential in ocean sailing, with boats such as Vito Dumas's Lehg II and Robin Knox-Johnston's Suhaili making notable circumnavigations.
 The latter was the first boat to sail single-handed and non-stop around the world in 1968 Golden Globe Race.
-Suhaili was very under canvassed and definitely the slowest boat in the race, but as the only one of nine boats to complete the race, she took both first prizes; the first and fastest boat!
+Suhaili was very under canvassed and definitely the slowest boat in the race, but as the only one of nine boats to complete the race, she took both first prizes; the first and fastest boat.

 Another Colin Archer type boat to become very famous in the 1968 Golden Globe Race, was the French sailor and author Bernard Moitessier in his custom-built 39-foot steel ketch Joshua.
 She had a tall rig and was catching up on Suhaili, but instead of passing the finishing line, Moitessier continued around the world to Tahiti, thus sailing 1.5 times around the globe, non-stop, single-handed.